12 In My picks

 Moreover, at the novel’s beginning, he tells Scarlett that he loves her at a picnic in Twelve Oaks.
 And then, practically, he repeated it when, in the ruined Tara, she came to him for advice on how to get money to pay the tax.

-And the whole novel, he held her by this and fed her illusions: he loves her, and Mellie, this is his duty, this is his duty.
+Throughout the whole novel, he holds her by this and feeds her illusions: he loves her, and Mellie is his duty.
 As for me, this is not very decent behavior.

-He was made for a different life: sitting under a tree in the Twelve Oaks, writing poetry and talking about “high,” not even participating in the affairs of his estate, which were well established long before him and which Melanie would have taken over the management of.
-And Ashley would philosophize.
+He was made for a different life: sitting under a tree in the Twelve Oaks, writing poetry and talking about the meaning of life.
+At the same time, Melany would take over the management of his estate, and Ashley would philosophize.

-In principle, he says that there is no place for me in this world.
-In other words, Scarlett, I’m a coward.
+In the movie, he says that there is no place for him in this world.
+In other words, his message is: Scarlett, I’m a coward.
 Can I still live here?
 I don’t want to grow up and take responsibility.

 gone with the wind ashley analysis